2018 Agricultural Service Board Report

 |Don Jones - Farm Member||Rod Gabrielson - Pest Control Officer|

-During the year, the Agricultural Service Board (ASB) received grants from Alberta Agriculture in the amount of $266,059.46 of which $168,359.46 was the Provincial ASB Grant–Legislative Stream, $40,000 was the Provincial ASB Grant–Environmental Stream and $57,700 was the Rat Control Grant.
-We had our 5 year review meeting and tour with Alberta Agriculture ASB Grant Manager.
+During the year, the Agricultural Service Board (ASB) received grants from Alberta Agriculture in the amount of $250,359 of which $168,359 was the Provincial ASB Grant–Legislative Stream, $39,000 was the Provincial ASB Grant–Environmental Stream and $43,000 was the Rat Control Grant.
 The ASB continued to support the Town of Wainwright’s noxious weed control program in the amount of $4,000.
-In addition, the ASB continued to support the Canadian Forces Base ASU Wainwright with their prohibited noxious and noxious weed control program in 2016.
-The Municipal District (MD) of Wainwright sold 249 cases of liquid strychnine concentrate (LSC) to 122 agricultural producers in 2016.
-The 2% LSC has been ordered and we should have a good supply for 2017.
-The MD hosted the twelfth annual Rural Routes supper and social, which again proved to be a very popular event, with approximately 400 ratepayers and their families attending.
-The 2017 Rural Routes supper will be held on August 11, 2017.
+The Municipal District of Wainwright (MD) sold 160 cases and 20 bottles of 2% liquid strychnine concentrate (LSC) to 68 agricultural producers in 2018.
+The 2% LSC has been ordered and we should have a good supply for 2019.
+The 2% LSC label will be valid until December 2019 and we have not yet heard whether the product label will be renewed past that time.
+The MD hosted the 14th annual Rural Routes supper and social, which again proved to be a popular event, with approximately 385 ratepayers and their families attending (there were a number of no shows again this year).
+The 2019 Rural Routes supper will be held on August 9, 2019.
 The MD of Wainwright continues to operate 3 municipal water tankloader facilities for agriculture, shelterbelt and other approved uses.
-Approximate usage levels for the tankloaders in 2016 were as follows: Ribstone 137,302 gallons, Giltedge 639,740 gallons and Irma 675,906 gallons.
+Approximate usage levels for the tankloaders in 2018 were as follows: Ribstone 187,726 gallons, Giltedge 568,040 gallons and Irma 686,925 gallons.

 VEGETATION MANAGEMENT AND CROP PEST MONITORING

-The ASB continued to participate in partnership with Alberta Agriculture in their pest surveillance program.
-The Assistant Agricultural Fieldman focused on setting up traps for Diamondback moths, Swedge midge, Bertha Army worms and soil sampling for Wheat midge throughout the municipality.
+The ASB continued to partner with Alberta Agriculture in their pest surveillance program.
+The Assistant Agricultural Fieldman focused on setting up traps for Diamondback moths, Swede midge, Bertha Army worms and soil sampling for Wheat midge throughout the municipality.
 The information collected was showcased on the provincial pest monitoring website.
-The count numbers for Bertha Army worm moths were low, however canola producers should still regularly monitor their fields during peak moth flying periods.
+The count numbers for Bertha Army worms increased this year, with some locations reaching above the first threshold level.
+There could be potential for an outbreak in the coming years which is why it is important for canola producers to regularly monitor their fields during peak moth flying periods.
 Diamondback moth counts were insignificant at the 2 locations of trap sites.
-The annual grasshopper survey was completed with 48 sites being surveyed; counts were average with a number of hot spots in a few areas.
-The MD of Wainwright also completed the sixth year of random Clubroot inspections on 44 canola fields.
-No visual symptoms of Clubroot were found at any of the inspection locations.
-Bertha Army worm, Diamondback moth, grasshoppers, Wheat midge and Clubroot will all be surveyed again in 2017.
+There has been no known Swede midge detected within the municipality.
+The annual grasshopper survey was completed with 44 sites being surveyed.
+Counts were average, with a number of hot spots in a few areas.
+The MD of Wainwright also completed the eighth year of random Clubroot inspections on approximately 66 canola fields.
+Visual evidence of Clubroot was not found on any of the randomly selected fields in 2018.
+We believe more Clubroot positive fields are present throughout the municipality but were not found due to a variety of factors, including weather conditions, increased use of resistant varieties and some movement toward more sustainable crop rotations.
+Bertha Army worm, Diamondback moth, grasshoppers, Wheat midge and Clubroot will all be surveyed again in 2019.

 VERTEBRATE PEST CONTROL